Coronavirus hits Italian football, German sports officials closely observing situation | DW | 25.02.2020

 In a written statement to DW, Germany's Handball Bundesliga said it too was closely observing the situation and was in close contact with the health authorities.

-The German Olympic Sports Confederation (DOSB) referred to a statement it released last Friday in which it advised athletes against traveling to China due to coronavirus outbreak.
+The German Olympic Sports Confederation (DOSB) told DW in a statement that the confederation was in touch with the relevant authorities and was closely monitoring the situation.
+It also referred to a statement it released last Friday in which it advised athletes against traveling to China due to the coronavirus outbreak.

-A spokesman told DW that the confederation was in touch with the relevant authorities and was closely monitoring the situation.

 Virus playing havoc with sporting events in Asia